hugorper/jquery-image-load-polisher/README.md

 ### Why should you use it?

- - Easy to use
+ - Easy to use!
- - Easy to install
+ - Easy to install!
- - It's light
+ - It's light!
- - New functionality will be added
+ - New functionality will be added!
- - Don't need to be a jQuery ninja
+ - Don't need to be a jQuery ninja!

 ## Documentation, Demos & Usage